HISTORY / CHRONOLOGY

 His family, frustrated with racial tensions left New York City during the cities steep decline shortly after a post-segregation era where interracial marriages had just become legalized in the United States and shortly before the explosion of the punk rock and hip hop art scene.
 See New York Times link: Laurelton in Queens "once was Ideal." and Laurelton and the Intergradation fight. "

-Jansen was transplanted from the Big Apple to Moenchengladbach, Germany, his father's birthplace, located close to large American military bases nearby in Geilenkirchen and close to a town called Schinnen, Netherlands home to US Army Garrison Schinnen, a support base for US personnel assigned to nearby Allied Joint Force Command Brunssum which later became his introduction to joining the U.S. Armed Forces himself.
+Jansen was transplanted from the Big Apple to Moenchengladbach, Germany, his father's birthplace also known for the birthplace of German Painter, Markus Lüpertz as well as Adolf Hitlers right hand man, Joseph Goebbels, located close to large American military bases in the 1980’s, nearby in Geilenkirchen and close to a town called Schinnen, Netherlands home to US Army Garrison Schinnen, a support base for US personnel assigned to nearby Allied Joint Force Command Brunssum which later became his introduction to joining the U.S. Armed Forces himself.
 Jansen was placed in a German-speaking Catholic school, where he faced linguistic challenges and severe racism as the only child of color but excelled in art more than academic subjects.

 First visit to Paris France 1980.
 Jansen watching street painters paint impressionist painting styles.